 Catholic University’s pontifical status finds expression in ways large and small.
 For example, the University’s official colors – gold and white – are the same as those of the Vatican.
-Also, in all of U.S. history a pope has visited an American university campus on only three occasions.
-Two of those — Pope John Paul II in 1979 and Pope Benedict XVI in 2008 — were to the campus of Catholic University.
+Also, in all of U.S. history a pope has visited an American university campus on only six occasions.
+Three of those — Pope John Paul II in 1979, Pope Benedict XVI in 2008, and Pope Francis in 2015 — were to the campus of Catholic University.

 Three of Catholic University’s 12 schools — canon law, philosophy and theology and religious studies — grant ecclesiastical (or Church) degrees.
-Two of those — philosophy and theology and religious studies — also grant civil degrees.
+Two of those — The School of Philosophy and the School of Theology and Religious Studies — also grant civil degrees.
 The ecclesiastical degrees are accredited and certified by the Holy See, whereas the civil degrees are established according to requirements defined by secular authorities.

 As a pontifical university with ecclesiastical faculties, Catholic University has a special relationship to the Church, one that is different from her peer institutions.
 The schools of canon law, philosophy, and theology and religious studies, because they play a significant role within the Church by providing instruction in what used to be called the sacred sciences, have an obligation under Church law to not only be in full communion with the Church but also to "teach in the name of the Church."
 The canonical mission is the obligation of the institution to obtain for the Catholic professor before his/her faculty appointment.
 Professors on ecclesiastical faculties who are non-Catholic also must receive permission to teach in the name of the Church.
 In both cases, the permission is granted by the archbishop of Washington, who is also the University’s chancellor.